pribis/yagi/README.md

 gam: the location of your gam installation.
 debug: 0 shuts off debugging, 1 turns it on.
 There isn't much more to it than that.

-#### shared_inbox
-This array is specific to our company and may or may not be useful to you.
-Shared inboxes are simply google accounts accessible by multiple people via delegation.

 #### commands
 Commands take up the bulk of the configuration and are what YAGI is all about.
 They have a specific format you must follow or YAGI will break.